-Turning Point Hypnosis is Colorado’s number One Stop Smoking Center because…
+Turning Point Hypnosis is Colorado’s number One Quit Smoking Center because…

 I am one of only a few Stop Smoking Centers in Denver and the country that offers a unique Lifetime Guarantee.
 I have such a high success rate.
 Literally, more than 95% of people stop in one hour with my hypnosis.

 I Offer an Absolutely FREE Hypnosis Screening to make sure that hypnosis is a right fit for you and your smoking habit.

 I had a hypnosis client tell me that she visits a Hookah bar once a week in Denver and wanted to know how safe Hookah is?

 I was not really for sure so I did some research and here is a great article on Hookah…

 New research suggests white teens of higher socioeconomic status are most likely to smoke harmful and addicting hookah.